On Going PhD

 Supervisor: Prof. Ravi Mokashi Punekar

-Abstract: The aim of the thesis is to develop a support (Methodology and tool) for the design of Products and Systems for the Resource constrained environment.
+Abstract: The aim of the thesis is to develop a support (Methodology and tool) for Frugal Design of Products in Base of the Economic Pyramid Contexts.

 Development of low-cost products for the emerging economies is a subject that has been widely studied in the context of innovation.
 This literature mostly describes and theorizes the conditions that lead to innovation. it also prescribes the mindset that innovators should have to tackle the challenges in the context.
 Most of this literature is grouped under the topics such as: 'Jugaad Innovation’, ‘Grassroots Innovation’, ‘Frugal Innovation’, ‘Reverse Innovation’ etc. Although there are significant distinctions in the concept that each of these terms define, the central actor that remains constant, is the product.
 A design process that imbibes all the learning from the existing knowledge is essential to develop this product.